 What features are important for a fire department website?
-In this article, I share what 5 features I believe are extremely important to incorporate.
+In this article, I share 4 features I believe are critically important to incorporate.

 1. Responsive (Mobile-Optimized)